JAS2343L/HTML_CSS_JAVASCRIPT-learning/README.md

 # HTML_CSS_JAVASCRIPT-learning
-this repo is minne where i put my learned hcj projects(some are usefull and some are 😅)
+this repo is minne where i put my learned html.css.javascript and builded some projects(some are usefull and some are 😅)